What is Monosodium Glutamate?

 How is monosodium glutamate made?

 MSG occurs naturally in a number of foods, including tomatoes and cheeses.
 Today MSG is created by the fermentation of starch, sugar beets, sugar cane or molasses instead of extracting and crystallizing MSG from seaweed broth.
-The process of fermentation resembles that used to produce yogurt, vinegar and wine.
+The process of fermentation resembles that used to produce yoghurt, vinegar and wine.

 What is monosodium glutamate made of?

-Monosodium glutamate was discovered by a Japanese chemist named Kikunae Ikeda more than 100 years ago, who obtained it from seaweed and found it had unusual flavor enhancing properties.
+Monosodium glutamate was discovered by a Japanese chemist named Kikunae Ikeda more than 100 years ago, who obtained it from seaweed and found it had unusual flavour enhancing properties.
 According to the FDA, MSG is made nowadays by fermenting starch, sugar beets, sugar cane, or molasses.